DongzeHE/scpca-docs/docs/getting_started.md

 normalized_adt_counts <- logcounts(altExp(processed_sce))
 ```

-It is important to be aware that the `SingleCellExperiment` object in the `processed.rds` file was not filtered based on ADT counts, but information that can be used for filtering is  available in the `adt_scpca_filter` column.
+It is important to be aware that the `SingleCellExperiment` object in the `processed.rds` file was not filtered based on ADT counts.
+The `adt_scpca_filter` column indicates which cells should be removed before proceeding with downstream analyses of the ADT data.
 Cells are labeled either as `"Keep"` (cells to retain) or `"Remove"` (cells to filter out).

 To filter cells based on this column, use the following command: